MobileLLM-R1: Exploring the Limits of Sub-Billion Language Model Reasoners with Open Training Recipes: Introduction

 While extensive research has explored how post-training objectives and data curation can elicit reasoning from pretrained models~\citep{wang2025octothinker, li2025llms}, far less attention has been paid to a more fundamental question: \textit{How can we endow pretrained models with the latent potential for reasoning in the first place?} This work addresses this gap by investigating two critical questions: (1) What kinds of data are most effective for instilling reasoning capability, and (2) How can diverse forms of reasoning—such as coding, mathematics, and logical problem-solving—be embedded into a compact model without overwhelming its limited capacity?

 Through capability-aware data curation and probing into the latent factors that govern reasoning, we achieve highly token-efficient pretraining compared to prior work.
-With only 4.2T training tokens, just 11.7\% of Qwen’s 36T, our $\ours$-950M model, matches or surpasses Qwen3-0.6B~\citep{yang2025qwen3} on multiple reasoning benchmarks, placing itself on the Pareto frontier of accuracy–training-token efficiency trade-off curve (Figure~\ref{fig:efficiency_acc_trade-off}).
+With only 4.2T training tokens, just 11.7\% of Qwen’s 36T, our $\ours$-950M model, matches or surpasses Qwen3-0.6B~\cite{yang2025qwen3} on multiple reasoning benchmarks, placing itself on the Pareto frontier of accuracy–training-token efficiency trade-off curve (Figure~\ref{fig:efficiency_acc_trade-off}).
 Beyond introducing a high-performing small-scale reasoning model, we share both the insights and the pitfalls encountered along the way, offering a first-hand glimpse into the complex yet fascinating mechanisms behind reasoning models.

-We make the following contributions toward building the most accurate fully open-source sub-billion–parameter language model reasoners to date from scratch:

-\begin{itemize} \item We introduce benchmark-free, self-evolving data optimization for pre-training data curation, a principled dataset-level weighting approach that leverages cross-domain influences to tailor the data mixture.
+Our contributions are as follows: \begin{itemize} \item We introduce benchmark-free, self-evolving data optimization for pre-training data curation, a principled dataset-level weighting approach that leverages cross-domain influences to tailor the data mixture.
 This facilitates robust reasoning generalization on held-out benchmarks, achieved without exposing them during training or data mixture optimization. \item We further propose a data–model co-evolution strategy to adapt to rapid changes in model capacity during mid-training.
-We show that this process converges as most samples reach zero or negative influence, indicating that the dataset’s information has been largely exhausted and offers minimal further improvement. \item Compared to existing fully open-source models, $\ours$-950M model attains ~5$\times$ higher MATH accuracy than Olmo 1.24B ~\citep{allal2025smollm2} and ~2$\times$ higher than SmolLM2 1.7B~\citep{allal2025smollm2}, while significantly outperforming both on code benchmarks despite having fewer parameters.
-Comparative results are presented in Figures~\ref{fig:pretrain_acc} and \ref{fig:post-train_acc}. \item We have disclosed the complete set of open-sourced datasets employed in our study and have released all trained models and accompanying code to enable full reproducibility and foster future research. \end{itemize}
+We show that this process converges as most samples reach zero or negative influence, indicating that the dataset’s information has been largely exhausted and offers minimal further improvement. \item Compared to existing fully open-source models, $\ours$-950M model attains ~5$\times$ higher MATH accuracy than Olmo 1.24B ~\citep{allal2025smollm2} and ~2$\times$ higher than SmolLM2 1.7B~\citep{allal2025smollm2}, while significantly outperforming both on code benchmarks despite having fewer parameters. \item We have disclosed the complete set of open-sourced datasets employed in our study and have released all trained models and accompanying code to enable full reproducibility and foster future research. \end{itemize}